(some cool stuff I did on the radio and on the television)

 A NOTE ABOUT LINKING: It's perfectly all right with me if you link to this home page (www.bobclaster.com), but please don't link directly to the files themselves.
 If you do that, then people don't get to see the whole list, where they might possibly find something else of interest.
 Or the Completely Optional PayPal Tip Jar, or the Amazon links.

-In the absurdly unlikely event that you are a listener who happened to record something I did on the radio that doesn't appear here, and you still have the tape, please contact me!
+In the absurdly unlikely event that you are a listener who happened to record something I did on the radio that doesn't appear here (especially if you have any of the one-hour Funny Stuff shows), and you still have the tape, please contact me!

 A NOTE ABOUT THE AMAZON LINKS: The products I've linked to in the listings were personally chosen by me, and I vouch for each and every one.
 In some cases, essential parts of the stories are, sadly, out of print, but for the most part, the stuff I've listed is the stuff you should have.
 Especially that big TV.
 Seriously, if you have questions about the books or DVDs or whatever, ask me and I'll tell you.
 This stuff is important to me, and I love talking about it.